 Cats need a leukaemia vaccine every year.

 Immunity to flu/entrtitis is longer lasting than leukaemia.
-So there is no need to worry about going a month overdue for these.

 For those cats who become overdue for their vaccines, the current recommendation is to repeat the course (2 injections 3-4 weeks apart) if they are more than 2 months overdue.

 Please make an appointment for your cat’s vaccinations as soon as you can.